project-chip/zap/docs/ZAP-on-Windows.md

 npm run report
 ```
 If fails due to "cp" or "mv" or "mkdir -p" when executing the above command, which is part of 'npm run test', it is because they are supposed to be Linux commands and does not compile in Windows.
+There are too many incompatible commands used when running reports and correcting all of them requires huge efforts and might lead to new bugs or inconsistency.
 Currently we delete the command to exclude it from 'npm run test' to remove failure → **might need to be fixed**

 **4. get index.html or other server issue**

-If fails due to “get index.html Request failed with status code 404”, run:
+If fails due to “get index.html Request failed with status code 404” in unit tests or having server connection issues in e2e-ci tests, run:
 ```
 npm run build
 ```
 and then run test again
-*this command might also solve server issues in CI tests

 **5. Generation Output Inconsistency**